 - A complete QUnit test harness

 - The ability to consume a growing ecosystem of Ember Addons

 Node.js and npm

 Ember requires Node.js 0.12 or higher and npm 2.7 or higher.
-If you're not sure whether you have Node.js or the right version, run this on your command line:
+If you're not sure whether you have Node.js, run this on your command line: